What is penile cancer?

 Sometimes, growths can develop on the penis that are abnormal but are not cancers (they are benign).
 These lesions can look like warts or irritated patches of skin.
 Like penile cancer, they are most often found on the glans or on the foreskin, but they can also occur along the shaft of the penis.

-These are wart-like growths that look like tiny cauliflowers.
+These growths tend to look like tiny cauliflowers.
 Some are so small that they can only be seen with a magnifying lens.
 Others may be as large as an inch or more across.
-Condylomas are caused by infection with human papilloma virus (HPV).
+Condylomas are caused by infection with some types of human papilloma virus (HPV).

 Cancers of the penis

-Each tissue in the penis contains several types of cells.
-Different types of penile cancer (cancer of the penis) can develop in each kind of cell.
+Each type of tissue in the penis contains several types of cells.
+Different types of penile cancer can develop from these cells.
 The differences are important because they determine the seriousness of the cancer and the type of treatment needed.

 Almost all penile cancers start in skin cells of the penis.